huuaho/umg-headless/docs/deployment.md

 - Ensure all environment variables are set in GitHub Secrets
 - Check Node.js version matches local development (v20 recommended)
-- Run `npm ci` instead of `npm install` for consistent dependencies
+- Use `pnpm install --frozen-lockfile` for consistent dependencies

 ### SSL Certificate Errors on Subdomain